URoR 1: Set the Content-Type

 - It sets the

-header has yet been set.
+Content-Typeheader totext/html, but only if noContent-Typeheader has yet been set.
 This is exactly what Rails would have done anyway, but we’re doing it here so that… - It adds

-header for a text type when nocharset
+charset=utf-8to everyContent-Typeheader for a text type when nocharsethas yet been set.

 If you now reload the page the problem is fixed because the browser is no longer receiving a: